Linaro/website/_posts/2016/01/2016-01-19-lhg-optee-arm-trustzone.markdown

 There is a demo running on the STMicroelectronics B2120 reference platform and we are in the process of porting this build to the HiKey 96Boards platform.

-The latest solution is accessible now to our members who are PlayReady Licensees; so we look forward to see it running on multiple ARM-based hardware platforms in the upcoming months on both Android and Linux.
+The latest solution is accessible now to our members who are PlayReady Licensees; so we look forward to see it running on multiple Arm-based hardware platforms in the upcoming months on both Android and Linux.

 The next stage that LHG is working on is the implementation of a secure video path that uses a secure buffer memory allocation framework in TrustZone for the media pipeline.
 Stay tuned for the latest updates in the LHG security solution development.